kspiteri/pixmaler/README.md

 A real-time pixel-art party game.

-> **Gameplay loop complete + restyled.** Lobby → Drawing → Voting → Results → Play again all work end-to-end, with a dark "party game" visual theme and two-category voting.
-What's left is finer responsive/mobile polish, reconnection edge cases, and CI/deploy wiring (GitHub Pages Action + `partykit deploy`).
+> **Deployed and playable.** Lobby → Drawing → Voting → Results → Play again all work end-to-end, with a dark "party game" visual theme and two-category voting.
+The frontend is on GitHub Pages and the realtime server is live on Cloudflare Workers.
+What's left is UI polish plus a handful of engineering papercuts.

 ## What it does